Why you should consider putting your house into a trust

 If you want to hold your property in a trust, you’ll first need to create one.
 To create a revocable, living trust, you’ll need to choose a successor trustee who’ll take control of the trust once you pass away.
 You’ll also need to name your beneficiaries.

-You’ll then prepare your trust agreement, which is a document outlining the details of the trust.
+You’ll then prepare your trust agreement, which is a document outlining the details and specifics of the trust.
 You can find standard trust agreements online, or you can ask your lawyer to create the documentation.
 For the trust to be valid, you’ll have to sign it in front of a notary public.

 To move your home into the trust, you’ll need to fill out a new deed.
 You can typically find state-specific property deed forms online, or you can have your attorney complete this process for you.
-This document will also need to be signed in front of a notary public before you record it with your county recorder or clerk’s office.
+This document will also need to be signed in front of a notary public before you record it with your county recorder’s office or clerk’s office.

 Still not sure whether to put your home in a trust?
 Let’s look specifically at some of the pros and cons of choosing this option.

-The main benefit of putting your home into a trust is avoiding probate.
-Placing your home in a trust also keeps some of the details of your estate private.
+• Privacy: Placing your home in a trust also keeps some of the details of your estate under wraps.
 The probate process is a matter of public record, but the passing of a trust from a grantor to a beneficiary is not.

+Case in point: If you own a primary residence in Colorado and a vacation home in Florida, your Florida property will need to go through that state’s probate process while the rest of your estate goes through the Colorado probate process.
 That means the executor of your estate will need to handle two probate processes.
 By putting the Florida house in a living trust, however, you can save your executor this extra work.

-Whether it makes sense for you to put your house into a trust is largely contingent on your goals.
-Setting up a living trust – depending on how you do it and the assets you put into it – can be a complex and costly process.
+• Expensive: Setting up a living trust – depending on how you do it and the assets you put into it – can be a complex and costly process.
+For example,

 Before moving forward in the legal process, be sure your mortgage loan is squared away.
 Refinancing may be an option you’ll want to consider before putting your house in a trust.
 Explore your refinance options to see what you qualify for or talk with one of our Home Loan Experts today.